 Each winter, bald eagles, golden eagles, falcons and hawks concentrate in the valley to feed on nutrient rich afterbirth provided by the calving season across the region’s ranches.
 The phenomenon highlights the role that the ranching community plays in providing winter nourishment for the birds of prey, and other wildlife like coyotes.
 During the months of December, January and early February, visitors to Carson Valley can readily experience an unprecedented close-up observation of the remarkable wild raptors.
-During Eagles & Ag, set for Jan.
-28-31, 2021, attendees can participate in special guided tours to witness this occurrence firsthand.
+During Eagles & Ag, which takes places in January or February of each year, attendees can participate in special guided tours to witness this occurrence firsthand.

 Located in the Carson Valley community of Genoa, the River Fork Ranch is both a preserve and working cattle ranch.
 The ranch is also one of the few remaining habitats to the Western Pond Turtle, a declining species of the West Coast and Nevada’s only freshwater turtle.
 The population in Carson Valley is part of a study to uncover the pond turtles’ habitat use, range, dispersal patterns, population dynamics and genetic source.